lorenmt/auto-lambda/README.md

 # Auto-Lambda
-This repository contains the source code of Auto-Lambda and baselines from the paper, "Auto-Lambda: Disentangling Dynamic Task Relationships".
+This repository contains the source code of Auto-Lambda and baselines from the paper, [Auto-Lambda: Disentangling Dynamic Task Relationships](https://arxiv.org/abs/2202.03091).
 See more discussion in our [project page](https://shikun.io/projects/auto-lambda).

 ## Multi-task Methods
 We cover all weighting and gradient-based baselines presented in the paper for computer vision tasks: Dense Prediction Tasks (for NYUv2 and CityScapes) and Multi-domain Classification Tasks (for CIFAR-100).